foldright/cffu/README.md

 > \# Complete runnable demo code can be found at [`ConcurrencyStrategyDemo.java`](cffu-core/src/test/java/io/foldright/demo/ConcurrencyStrategyDemo.java).

-### 2.4 Support for Directly Running Multiple `Action`s Instead of Wrapping Them into `CompletableFuture`s First
+### 2.4 support for directly running multiple `action`s instead of wrapping them into `Completablefuture`s first

-The `allOf/anyOf` methods of `CompletableFuture` take `CompletableFuture` as input; when business logic directly has business logic methods to orchestrate, you still need to wrap them into `CompletableFuture` first before running:
+The `allOf/anyOf` methods of `CompletableFuture` take `CompletableFuture` as input;
+when business logic directly has methods to orchestrate, you still need to wrap them into `CompletableFuture` first before running:

 - Cumbersome
 - Blurs business processes
-- Simply wrapping multiple `Action`s into `CF`s and submitting them to `allOf/anyOf` (which is how business code often implements this) **will swallow exceptions**❗️
+- Simply wrapping multiple `Action`s into `CF`s and submitting them to `allOf/anyOf`
+  (which is how business code often implements this) **will swallow exceptions**❗️
-  - When multiple input `Action`s throw exceptions during execution, at most one of these exceptions can be fed back to the business through the returned `CF`; other exceptions are silently swallowed, affecting business problem troubleshooting
+  - When multiple input `Action`s throw exceptions during execution, at most one of these exceptions can be fed back to the business through the returned `CF`;
+    other exceptions are silently swallowed, affecting business problem troubleshooting

 `cffu` provides methods for directly running multiple `Action`s, solving the above problems:

-- Convenient, direct, and clear expression and orchestration of business processes
+- Convenient and clear expression and orchestration of business processes
 - Doesn't swallow exceptions, facilitating business problem troubleshooting
   - When multiple input `Action`s throw exceptions during execution, log reports will be printed for exceptions not fed back to the business through the returned `CF`

 Example code: